-Although some waste could be "stored" within the transfer building, CHLM will not use the building for true hazardous waste storage (i.e.; greater than 10 days for transfer operations or greater than 90 days for on-site generated waste).
+Although some waste could be "stored" within the transfer building, CHLM will not use the building for true hazardous waste storage including greater than 10 days for transfer operations waste.
 Indeed, true long-term "storage" of any waste at the facility is not intended.
 Empty containers and boxes will usually be stored in the parking areas and temporarily within the transfer building.
 However, transferred hazardous waste will be shipped to the designated treatment, storage, disposal, and recycling facilities within ten (10) days of receipt at the Avard Facility.
-Site generated waste, such as clean-up of spilled waste, may be accumulated temporarily in containers for up to 90 days under 40 CFR 262.17 while awaiting transportation to an appropriate facility.
+Site generated waste, such as clean-up of spilled waste, may be accumulated and managed under applicable generator standards while awaiting transportation to an appropriate facility.